 Characteristic Function vs. MGF

 A characteristic function is almost the same as a moment generating function (MGF), and in fact, they use the same symbol φ — which can be confusing.
-The difference is that the “t” in the MGF definition E(etx) is replaced by “it”.
+Furthermore, the difference is that the “t” in the MGF definition E(etx) is replaced by “it”.
 In other words, the imaginary number is not present in the definition of an MGF.
 Therefore, the characteristic function has the advantage that it always exists — even when there is no MGF.

 Richard H. Battin.
 (1999).
 An Introduction to the Mathematics and Methods of Astrodynamics.
 AIAA.